Is Virtual Racing the Future? – with Ben Delaney

 Trevor Connor 50:04

-it’s that danger element.
-There certainly adds a bit of excitement.
-I will say swift experimented with adding crashes.
-I didn’t know that and I got so it was very short lived, or whatever got hit by a car.
-I was in one of those crashes in his whiffed race.
-And I was so upset, like, I have hit the pavement a whole bunch of times, part of the reason I do Zwift is because I don’t want to hit the pavement, right?
+I was in one of those crashes in a Zwift race and I was so upset, like, I have hit the pavement a whole bunch of times, part of the reason I do Zwift is because I don’t want to hit the pavement, right now…

 Rob Pickels 50:31